Worldbuilding beats branding

 Giving it an atmosphere.

-I am deep in the process of creating a training for consultants and expert service providers who are already clients of mine to help them develop their world building skills.
+I am deep in the process of creating a training for clients who have already graduated from the Digital Business Strategy Workshop or the 30-Day Story Driven Workshop and who want to develop their world-building skills.